seedcase-project/seedcase-website/community/sharing/conference-rse23.md

 So, at the RSE Conference 2023, we talked about how to make these TREs safe and productive for everyone involved.
-We also learned about the Alan Turing Institute's open-source Data Safe Haven project, which helps with this.
-During workshops, we had discussions about what makes a TRE good or bad, what information we'd want to know before using one, and what concerns we have about TREs.
+We also learned about the Alan Turing Institute's open-source [Data Safe Haven](https://github.com/alan-turing-institute/data-safe-haven) project, which helps with this.
+During the workshops, we had discussions about what makes a TRE good or bad, what information we'd want to know before using one, and what concerns we have about TREs.